jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton-ejb/README.md

         mvn exec:exec

 3. check the output
-		The request is running four times and every time it should answer
+		The request to the EJB is running four times and every time it should answer
-		  # The service is active on node with name = NodeOne
+		  # The timer service is active on node with name = NodeOne
 		If you look into the servers logfiles you will see that each node will process requests
 4. Stop the server nodeOne
-		If you look into the server nodeTwo logfile you will see the message "JBAS010342: nodeTwo/cluster elected as the singleton provider of ..." that shows that the singleton service was started here
+		If you look into the server nodeTwo logfile you will see the message "JBAS010342: nodeTwo/cluster elected as the singleton provider of ..." that shows that the singleton service was started here The timer will be started here and log a message every 10sec.
 5. repeat step 2
     The request is running four times and the message is
-		  # The service is active on node with name = NodeTwo
+		  # The timer service is active on node with name = NodeTwo
 		If you look into the server#2 logfile you will see that it process all four requests.